theQRL/qrl-cli/README.md

 Get lattice keys associated to a QRL address or transaction hash that have been broadcast to the network

 ```
+Get lattice keys associated to a QRL address or transaction hash that have been broadcast to the network

+Command requires that either a transaction hash or QRL address to lookup is given and the network must match where the transactionwas made.

+For general address lookups, use page number and items returned number to limit your search.
+qrl-cli get-keys -i 1 -p 1 -a {ADDRESS} - will print the first key if found at that address.

+Found public lattice keys can be writen to a json file with the (-f) flag, default will print lattice keys to stdout

 USAGE
   $ qrl-cli get-keys